jafingerhut/clojure-rte/genus.md

 ### Registering the existance of the new type

-To declare a new type as existing and supported by rte, you must register by added a method via `defmethod registered-type?` returning `true.
+To declare a new type as existing and supported by rte, you must register by added a method via `defmethod registered-type?` returning `true`.

 ```clojure
 (defmethod registered-type? 'my-type [_] true)